akarich73/barra2-dl/README.md

 Source: https://thredds.nci.org.au/thredds/fileServer/ob53/BARRA2/README.txt

-Data from BARRA2 can be downloaded in netCDF or CSV format from the NCI THREDDS server.
+Data from BARRA2 can be downloaded in netCDF or CSV format from the NCI THREDDS server using the NetCDF Subset Service for Grids / Grids As Points.

 However, BARRA2 is structured with data for each variable saved in separate folders with separate files for each month.
 Therefore, for the purpose of downloading a subset of variables for a specific location,